Watson-Personal-Assistant/developer/_content/understand-service/overview.md

 ## Your Application

 Whatever type of application you are building, be it a mobile application, web application or an integrated hardware and software solution, requests from your users need to be converted into text and sent to the Conversation component using the `converse` REST API.
-Currently, inclusion of Speech-to-Text conversion services is in beta mode.
-If you are not part of this beta, this ability must be provided by your application services.
+Currently, inclusion of Speech-to-Text conversion services is in alpha mode.
+If this feature is not enabled for your instance, this ability must be provided by your application services.
 After sending the users' utterance to Conversation component, your application will receive a JSON reply that includes, along with JSON context data, the textual reply for you to then show, or speak to your user.

 ## Summary